Liselotte Dieckmann: America

 In September 1938, having negotiated the necessary quota restriction, Herbert and Liselotte Dieckmann emigrated to the United States of America, where Herbert Dieckmann accepted an assistant professorship at the Washington University in St. Louis, Missouri.
-He was a member of the university faculty at Washington MO between 1938 and 1949.
+He was a member of the university faculty between 1938 and 1949.
 Liselotte also resumed her teaching career, although she would only become a member of the university faculty in 1944.
 In the more immediate term she accepted an appointment as a languages teacher at the John Burroughs (High) School on the edge of St. Louis.

 Her first employment at the university, coming a few years after the birth of the Dieckmann's son Martin, was probably in connection with the Army specialized training program (ASTP).
 In the words of one obituarist, writing half a century later, "she taught the future occupation troops at the University during World War II".
 It was in 1944 that she was granted U.S. citizenship.
 Sources are significantly inconsistent as to the date of her initial university appointment, suggesting that she may have been informally employed as a languages teacher some time before receiving a formal contract of employment from the university.
 According to one source she joined the university French department [only] in 1945, and joined the university German department two years later.
 Elsewhere it is recorded that she was appointed to an assistant ptofessorship of French and German in 1946, and then to an associate professorship of German in 1952.

 During 1956/57 Liselotte Dieckmann served a year as Carnegie Fellow at Yale University in New Haven (CN).
 The Carnegie fellowship was accompanied by a one-year Carnegie Foundation stipend.
 Back at St. Louis, she chaired the university Committee on Comparative Literature between 1957 and 1967.

 Dieckmann became a full "ordinary" professor of German and comparative literature in 1958 or 1959, chaired the German department from 1963 to 1967, and was acting department chair in 1970–71.
-In 1968 she accepted a parallel post as Distringuished Visiting Professor at the University of Colorado Boulder.
+In 1968 she accepted a parallel post as Distinguished visiting professor at the University of Colorado Boulder.

 In 1971 she retired, becoming a professor emerita in German.
 She remained professor emerita in comparative literature until 1979.

 Dieckmann's personal friends included Paul Valéry, Erich Auerbach, Hannah Arendt, Paul Oskar Kristeller and Ernst Robert Curtius.
 In 1972 a festschrift was published in her honor.

 She died on 28 October 1994.
 A Liselotte Dieckmann Professorship at Washington University in Comparative Literature was established in her memory.